scaleway/terraform-provider-scaleway/docs/resources/lb_certificate.md

 In addition to all arguments above, the following attributes are exported:

-- `id` - The ID of the loadbalancer certificate.
+- `id` - The ID of the load-balancer certificate.
 - `common_name` - Main domain of the certificate
 - `subject_alternative_name` - The alternative domain names of the certificate
 - `fingerprint` - The identifier (SHA-1) of the certificate